dev-tips/dev-tips/content/10-do-not-use-fat-arrows-because-of-this /post.md

 a = new A()
 ```

-Here the output will be the window as we opened a new scope by declaring a ``->`` function in the constructor of class A.
+The output will be the window as we opened a new scope by declaring a `->` function in the constructor of class `A`.

-## coffeescript
+## CoffeeScript

 ```js
 class A